 Luisa Chiodi, Osservatorio Balcani Caucaso Transeuropa

-The final program is coming soon.
+The final program of the 2026 IPSA Research Committees Colloquium. is coming soon.

 INFO: